NETSCAN-dev/NETSCAN-documents/l2c.md

   > 1. 2 segment chains ( isolated linklets ) are rejected.
   > 2. --binary-input is not available.
   > 3. EndPos and UnUsePos can not be used in runcard.
 One should use UsePos and plates should be sequential.
   > 4. specify --debug to enable out_gr.txt output.
+  > .
+  >
+  > Group means a set of chains, which have at least one track-segments in common.
+  > Be careful that this does not mean that any two chains in a group have track-segments in common.
+  > For example, chain A and chain B have a common segment S1 and chain B and chain C have a common segment S2.
+  > In this case, all chains A,B,C are in a group but chain A and C have no segments in common.
+  >

 + options
   - --rc chain.rc